 1 Priority Need Name Housing Needs

 Priority Level High

-Population Income Level: Extremely Low

-Low

-Moderate

-Family Types:

-Large Families

-Families with Children
+Population Extremely Low Low Moderate Large Families Families with Children Elderly Elderly Frail Elderly

-Elderly

-Non-Homeless Special Needs:

-Elderly

-Frail Elderly

-Geographic CDBG and HOME funds will be used throughout the city
+Geographic Areas Affected CDBG and HOME funds will be used throughout the city

-Areas

-Affected

-Associated Affordable Housing
+Associated Goals Affordable Housing

-Goals

 Description Significant rehab needs in public housing must be addressed to maintain, preserve and replace the community's inventory of subsidized units Affordability concerns for households earning less than 30% of the area median income.
 The majority of this group rents so rental affordability is key.
 In addition, elderly households earning less than 30% of median income exhibit significant cost burden at high rates.
 A priority should also be made for young families with children because this group has the largest number of households showing a cost burden.
-Further, about 60% of those living in low income neighborhoods are housing cost burdened.
+Further, about 60% of those living in low income neighborhoods are housing cost burdende.
 Crisis situations, especially in the midst of response to the COVID-19 pandemic, have increased and there is a greater need for emergency rental and utility assistance to prevent increased homelessness Homeownership rate is low, with disproportionately low rates of homeownership by members of minority populations Owner-occupied housing costs are rising for all income ranges with home values increases of 30% between 2010 - 2017 Education on fair housing issues Construction of new subsidized units (i.e., LIHTC) should target extremely low-income households (less than 30% median income) as well as families with children and seniors Basis for Relative Priority Housing, Homeless/Special Needs, and Non-Housing Community Development Needs are high priority areas.
-2 Priority Need Name Homeless and Special Needs Priority Level High
+2 Priority Need Name Homeless and Special Needs Priority Level High Population Extremely Low Chronic Homelessness Mentally III Chronic Substance Abuse Elderly Persons with Mental Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions

-Population Income Level: Extremely Low Homeless: Chronic Homelessness Mentally III Chronic Substance Abuse Non-Homeless Special Needs: Elderly Persons with Mental Disabilities Persons with Developmental Disabilities Geographic Areas Affected Persons with Alcohol or Other Addictions CDBG and HOME funds will be used throughout the city Associated Goals Ending and Preventing Homelessness Description housing needs.
-Develop additional permanent supportive housing to effectively transition people out of non-permanent living facilities (e.g., hospitals, jail, treatment, shelters), preventing discharges into homelessness • Find housing options for hard-to-house populations (e.g., bad credit, criminal background, behavioral issues, et al.) Ensure culturally appropriate housing and support service solutions to maximize successful reduction in homelessness, particularly for the Native American population, which makes up a disproportionate share of the community's homeless and precariously housed population Provide support to extremely low-income households (&lt;30% area median income) because they are the most precariously housed non-homeless Support efforts of the Continuum of Care and State agencies to bolster discharge planning practices to prevent newly discharged individuals from becoming homeless Increase public awareness of homelessness and the needs of this population Invest in efforts to increase outreach to those facing homelessness and provide support for homelessness prevention and diversion
+Geograp Areas Affected CDBG and HOME funds will be used throughout the city Associat Goals ed Ending and Preventing Homelessness Descript ion Members of populations with special needs continue to have unmet housing needs.
+Develop additional permanent supportive housing to effectively transition people out of non-permanent living facilities (e.g., hospitals, jail, treatment, shelters), preventing discharges into homelessness • Find housing options for hard-to-house populations (e.g., bad credit, criminal background, behavioral issues, et al.) • Ensure culturally appropriate housing and support service solutions to maximize successful reduction in homelessness, particularly for the Native American population, which makes up a disproportionate share of the community's homeless and precariously housed population Provide support to extremely low-income households (<30% area media income) because they are the most precariously housed non-homeless • Support efforts of the Continuum of Care and State agencies to bolster discharge planning practices to prevent newly discharged individuals from becoming homeless Increase public awareness of homelessness and the needs of this population Invest in efforts to increase outreach to those facing homelessness and provide support for homelessness prevention and diversion Basis for Relative Priority Housing, Homeless/Special Needs, and Non-Housing Community Development Needs are high priority areas.
+3 Priority Name Need Non-Housing Community Development Needs Priority Level High